emontzkajnl/livability/wp-content/plugins/wp-nmi-gateway-pci-woocommerce/readme.txt

 == Changelog ==

+= 1.2.4 =
+* Added card validation error to order notes when collect.js is disabled
+* Updated "WC tested up to" header to 9.8

+= 1.2.3 =
+* Added block checkout styling improvements
+* Updated compatibility info to WordPress 6.7
+* Updated "WC tested up to" header to 9.5

 = 1.2.2 =
-Set order status to Failed only once on unsuccessful capture from Edit Order screen Added "Capture authorized transaction on status change" option Prevent blocking the billing details area for distraction free checkout Updated "WC tested up to" header to 9.4
+* Set order status to Failed only once on unsuccessful capture from Edit Order screen
+* Added "Capture authorized transaction on status change" option
+* Prevent blocking the billing details area for distraction free checkout
+* Updated "WC tested up to" header to 9.4

 = 1.2.1 =
-Fixed error message not showing on block checkout Fixed issue with collect.js being enqueued everywhere Updated compatibility info to WordPress 6.6
+* Fixed error message not showing on block checkout
+* Fixed issue with collect.js being enqueued everywhere
+* Updated compatibility info to WordPress 6.6
-Updated "WC tested up to" header to 9.2
+* Updated "WC tested up to" header to 9.2

 = 1.2.0 =
 * Added checkout block payments support